SciRuby/daru/README.md

 * Cumulative sum.
 * Time series support.
 * Calculate percentage change.
-* Working with missing data - drop\_missing\_data, dropping rows with missing data.
 * Have some sample data sets for users to play around with.
 Should be able to load these from the code itself.
 * Sorting with missing data present.
-* Make vectors aware of the data frame that they are a part of.
 * re_index should re establish previous index values in the newly supplied index.
-* Reset index.

 ## Contributing